rasor/CsUtils/FormatSafe/README.md

 # FormatSafe

-FormatSafe enables doing string.Format() with too few and too many parameters.
+FormatSafe15() enables doing string.Format() with too few and too many parameters.
+15 is the max number of parameters it will handle, but you can add as manyas you need in your own fork.

 Using FormatSafe15():